WhoStoleMyBrain/hordesurivor/PLAN.md

 - Start screen is a UI overlay; the simulation does not run until a new run is requested.
 - Keep UI routing centralized to avoid state leaks.
 - Stress scene bypasses the start screen and begins in the stage flow state.
+- Options are presented as a simple overlay and do not change flow state.

 **Implementation notes:**
 - Add `StartScreen` widget in `lib/ui/` with “Start” (and optional “Options”) CTA.